 On New Year’s Eve of 1896, Caroline Bartlett married Dr. Augustus Warren Crane in a surprise ceremony at People’s Church.
-He was an early proponent of the use of radiology in Kalamazoo, and founded what is now known as Kalamazoo Radiology.
+He was an early proponent of the use of radiology in Kalamazoo and founded the organization now known as Kalamazoo Radiology.
 He was ten years younger than Caroline, who was 38 at the time of her marriage.
 During 1897 there were about 118 meetings a month held at the church.
-The next year Caroline began to experience some health problems, and resigned the pulpit in June of 1898.
-She remained a member of the church until her death in 1935; and never missed an annual meeting.
+The next year Caroline began to experience some health problems.
+She resigned the pulpit in June of 1898.
+She remained a member of the church until her death in 1935 and never missed an annual meeting.
 She also worked in the Sunday School and served on committees.

 Dr. Joseph P. MacCarthy was minister from 1905-1910.
 It was in 1906 that the celebration of the Fiftieth Anniversary of People’s Church was held.
 1906 was chosen because it was believed that 1856 marked the beginning of the tenure of the missionary who started holding services in Fireman’s Hall.
 It was not until many years later that records were found that established that such services were actually being held in 1855, and that a continuous presence was maintained up to the present.
 It was this discovery that determined the date of the 150th Anniversary.

-At the time of WWI interest in the church was declining, but in 1920 with a recommendation from Caroline Bartlett Crane People’s Church engaged a young woman minister, Julia Budlong, who seemed to have energy and vision similar to that Caroline had shown thirty years earlier.
-Unfortunately she contracted polio after she had been minister only a little over a year and was severely affected by it.
+At the time of the First World War, interest in the church was declining.
+In 1920, with a recommendation from Caroline Bartlett Crane, People’s Church hired a young woman minister, Julia Budlong, who seemed to have energy and vision similar to that Caroline had shown thirty years earlier.
+Unfortunately, she contracted polio a little over a year into her tenure and was severely affected by it.
 Her mother, Minna Budlong, who was helping take care of her was a well-educated and capable woman.
 She was sent by the church to the General Assembly meetings, and on her return was asked to serve as minister in her daughter’s place.
-She was ordained and served for one year at which time she accepted a position as Field Secretary of the Women’s Alliance in Boston.
+She was ordained and served for one year before she accepted a position as Field Secretary of the Women’s Alliance in Boston.

-Dr. MacCarthy agreed to return and served as minister for the next three years; i.e. until 1927.
+Dr. MacCarthy agreed to return and served as minister for the next three years until 1927.

 William Gysan became the People’s Church minister in the fall of 1927.
 There was much optimism.
 Evening forums were held.
 Mr. Gysan was politically active, interested in the Kellogg-Briand Pact, the World Court, and opposition to capital punishment.
-During his five-year pastorate 97 people signed the Bond of Union, among them Marian Thompson, who is still a member; but he resigned in 1932 to be minister of a student group in Boston.
+During his five-year pastorate, 97 people signed the Bond of Union.
+He resigned in 1932 to be minister of a student group in Boston.

-The Great Depression was really being felt by then and the church was so discouraged that they did not even canvass for pledges in 1933.
-A young minister, Mr. Lapp, filled the pulpit but asked to be part time and live in Ann Arbor during the week, coming to Kalamazoo only Saturday and Sunday.
-The average Sunday attendance was 25 and there were only eight children in the church school.
+The Great Depression was really making an impact by then and the church was so discouraged that they did not even canvass for pledges in 1933.
+A young minister, Mr. Lapp, filled the pulpit but asked to work part-time and live in Ann Arbor during the week, coming to Kalamazoo only Saturday and Sunday.
+The average Sunday attendance was 25.
+There were only eight children in the church school.

-In June of 1934 27 people at a congregational meeting voted 20 yes, 4 no, and 3 abstaining to hire Edwin C. Palmer for the next year for $1200, $300 of it being underwritten by Boston.
+In June of 1934, 27 people at a congregational meeting voted 20 yes, 4 no, and 3 abstaining to hire Edwin C. Palmer for the next year at an annual salary of $1200, $300 of it being underwritten by Boston.
 (Mr. Gysan had been paid $2700 a year plus $100 moving expenses when he came seven years earlier).
 Mr. Palmer remained minister of People’s Church for the next twenty-two years.
-The oldest members of the church now in 2005 joined during his ministry and revere him.
+The oldest members of the church joined during his ministry and remember him fondly.

-In accord with his idea that the church should take an interest in Kalamazoo as a community, he served as president of the Kalamazoo Council of Social Agencies and served on the Central Trades Labor Council as well as on the recreation council.
-Also he led a series of discussions at Meadville Theological Seminary.
+In accord with his idea that the church should take an interest in Kalamazoo as a community, he served as president of the Kalamazoo Council of Social Agencies and served on the Central Trades Labor Council as well as on the Recreation Council.
+He also led a series of discussions at Meadville Theological Seminary.
 In December of 1943 he announced that his printing press was ready to run, and for the rest of his pastorate he printed the handsome Sunday morning programs each week.

 A long list of organizations held meetings in the building.
 No rent was charged. and if offered it was returned, suggesting that the gift be given to some organization such as the Girl Scouts that also used the building.
-At the end of 1944 the church was out of debt for the first time in memory; and in 1946 Mr. Palmer’s salary reached $2000.
-It would be 1952 before he was paid $3000 a year just barely more than Mr. Gysan’s salary in the 1920’s.
+At the end of 1944, the church was out of debt for the first time in memory.
+In 1946, Mr. Palmer’s salary reached $2000.
+It would be 1952 before he was paid $3000 a year, just barely more than Mr. Gysan’s salary in the 1920s.

-After the end of World War II many young families moved to Kalamazoo to work at Upjohn and at Western.
+After the end of World War II, many young families moved to Kalamazoo to work at Upjohn and at Western.
 The church grew rapidly.
 In 1954 Irene Garrett was hired as the first paid Religious Education Director to organize the seven classes and nineteen teachers for the 112 children enrolled.
 In 1956, the one-hundredth anniversary of the church was celebrated with an address by Mr. Willis Dunbar attended by l50 people.
 The Palmers, who were still living in the church building, bought a house to retire in (Mr. Palmer was 65 years old).
-But the day after Christmas that year Mr. Palmer suffered a fatal heart attack.
+On the day after Christmas, Mr. Palmer suffered a fatal heart attack.

-Fifty-seven people signed the Bond of Union in 1970, our first year in the new structure; members and friends numbered 355.
+Fifty-seven people signed the Bond of Union in 1970, the first year in the new structure; members and friends numbered 355.
 Some 180 people attended the annual meeting in 1971.
-That was the year that the Religious Education department started organizing classes by interest group rather than age group.
+That year, the Religious Education department started organizing classes by interest group rather than age group.
 Twenty different groups were offered from macrame to Asian religions.
 Many church members planted trees on the church grounds, in memory of loved ones.
 During the first five years in the new building the unfinished building was painted, cabinets built, and rugs installed.